Anastasia (musical): International productions

 A Danish-language production opened September 2024 at Det Ny Teater, Copenhagen, starring Emilie Groth as Anya, Mathias Hartmann Niclasen as Dmitry, Kim Hammelsvang as Vlad, Marianne Mortensen as the Dowager Empress Maria, Julie Steincke as Lily, and Mikkel Hoé Knudsen as Gleb Vaganov.

-The third Spanish-speaking production opened in Panama, from August 6 to August 18 of 2024, with a second season going from November 20 to November 24 of 2024;
+Another Spanish-speaking production opened in Panama, from August 6 to August 18 of 2024, with a second season going from November 20 to November 24 of 2024;

 Starring Mafe Achurra as Anya, Diego de Obaldía as Dmitry, Angel Credidío as Vlad, Nilena Zisopulos as Dowager Empress Maria, Cristina de la Fuente as Lily, and Randy Domínguez as Gleb Vaganov, also featuring Amanda Vega & Isabella Almengor as little Anastasia, and Jesús Medrano as Alexei Romanov.
 Directed by Aarón Zebede, choreography by Maryelin Barahona and vocal direction by José "Pepe" Casis; It was presented in the National Theatre of Panamá, and was considered a huge success, as we can see from its second season that same year.

 An Italian production opened on December 11, 2024, at the Teatro Rossetti in Trieste.
 It is notable for having costumes that are accurate to the source material.

 On 17 February 2025, Christy Altomare, John Bolton, and Mary Beth Peil reprised their Broadway roles in a concert production of Anastasia at Lincoln Center's David Geffen Hall.
 They were joined by Alex Joseph Grayson as Dmitry, Jordan Donica as Gleb, and Rachel York as Countess Lily.

+An Australian tour opened on December 20, 2025 at the Regent Theatre, Melbourne, starring Georgina Hopson as Anya, Robert Tripolino as Dmitry, Joshua Robson as Gleb, Rodney Dobson as Vlad, Rhonda Burchmore as Countess Lily, and Nancye Hayes as Dowager Empress.
+The Australian tour continued across Crown Theatre, Perth in March 2026, Lyric Theatre, Sydney in April 2026, Festival Theatre, Adelaide in August 2026, and then Queensland Performing Arts Centre, Brisbane in September 2026.

+A non-replica production opened on May 5, 2026 at the Teatro Astral in Buenos Aires, directed by Marcelo Rosa and starring Minerva Casero as Anya, Iñaki Aldao as Dmitry, Agustín Iannone as Gleb, Pichu Straneo as Vlad, Carolina Mainero as Countess Lily, and Andrea Mango as Dowager Empress.